I beg to move,

 Order.
 As the hon.
 Lady knows, that is not a point of order, but what she has said is on the record, and what the hon.
 Member for Edinburgh North and Leith says must be heard.

 I understand that some public open spaces in the hon.
-Member’s constituency are used by Travellers.
+Lady’s constituency are used by Travellers.
 I even read a story in the Express & Star, her local newspaper, about locals being unable to fly their toy planes on an aerodrome that closed in 1956—a deprivation that must really grind them down.
 As others have said in this debate, if there were more places to camp—official sites with decent facilities—perhaps the planes could fly again.

 The attitudes in this place and in local authorities across the UK would have to change to accommodate that, but there is a model already in Scotland—I will speak about it later—that could easily be copied.
 This issue is about reducing discrimination and promoting equality.